-In order for the OleDbDataAdapter.
-Update () method to properly update Oracle with changes made in the DataTable, the DataTable must contain a primary key of a database table.
-If the database table does not contain a primary key, the ROWID must be selected explicitly when populating the DataTable, so that the ROWID can be used to uniquely identify a row when updating a row in the database.
+In order for the OleDbDataAdapter.Update() method to properly update Oracle Database with changes made in DataTable, which must contain a primary key of a database table.
+If the database table does not contain a primary key, the ROWID must be selected explicitly when populating DataTable, so that the ROWID can be used to uniquely identify a row when updating a row in the database.

 Do not select the ROWID from database tables that contains a primary key.
-If the ROWID is selected along with a primary key, the ROWID will be the only column marked as the primary key.
+If ROWID is selected along with a primary key, ROWID will be the only column marked as the primary key.